Jurisdiction overview

 Who administers tax on Christmas Island?

-The Australian Taxation Office (ATO) administers all tax on Christmas Island.
+The Australian Taxation Office (ATO) administers income tax on Christmas Island.
 Christmas Island is an Australian external territory, so Australian federal tax law applies in full.
-Local administration runs through the Shire of Christmas Island council, but the council has no role in income tax, GST, or corporate tax.
+Local administration runs through the Shire of Christmas Island council, but the council has no role in income tax, corporate tax, or the Zone Tax Offset.

 What is the Christmas Island Zone Tax Offset?